TrendsAI-bit/UglyAI/README.md

 ### Filter Engine
 1. Switch to "Filter" engine in the toolbar
-2. Upload an image (drag & drop or click to browse)
+2. Upload an image (drag & drop or click to browse) or select from assets
 3. Choose from preset effects or adjust sliders manually
 4. Click "Uglify Image"
 5. Download the result